Likhonpaul2/b2b-wholesale-plateform-client/README.md

 # B2B Wholesale Platform

-This project is a B2B wholesale platform designed to connect businesses with suppliers and streamline the wholesale purchasing process.
-It provides features for product listing, order management, user authentication, and secure transactions.
-The platform aims to simplify bulk buying, improve supplier visibility, and enhance business-to-business interactions.
+A B2B wholesale platform designed to connect businesses with suppliers and streamline the wholesale purchasing process.
+The platform offers product listing, order management, user authentication, and secure transactions to simplify bulk buying and enhance business-to-business interactions.

 ## Features